 On November 4, 1975 Ruth again appeared in court to be sentenced.
 The Judge did not give Ruth any jail time, instead he ruled that because she was abandoned by her father and “thrown willy-nilly into the Manson cult” she could go free with time served.

 Ruth Ann Moorehouse, still wearing a bandage over plastic surgery she underwent to remove the forehead X that had marked her as a member of the Manson family, Tuesday made a brief and tearful court appearance in Los Angeles.

 With Moorehouse at his side, unsuccessfully trying to fight back her tears, Fitzgerald (Ruth’s lawyer) told the judge that she did not appear for sentencing because she was nine months pregnant at the time.

 “The ‘family’ told her she had to shave her head and that she had to have her baby in jail.”
 Fitzgerald explained “And she wanted none of that.”

 Today Ruth lives a quiet life somewhere in Minnesota.

-Research and Profile by RXSTR.
+Written by RXSTR.
 Do not copy without permission.